Xiuling Li

-Xiuling Li is an distinguished electrical and computer engineering professor in the field of nanostructured semiconductor devices.
+Xiuling Li is a distinguished electrical and computer engineering professor in the field of nanostructured semiconductor devices.
 She is currently the Temple Foundation Endowed Professorship No. 3 in Electrical and Computer Engineering and Fellow of the Dow Professor in Chemistry at the University of Texas at Austin.
 Previously, she was a Donald Biggar Willet Professor in Electrical and Computer Engineering and Interim Director of the Nick Holonyak Jr. Micro and Nanotechnology Laboratory at the University of Illinois at Urbana-Champaign.

 Education

 Li attended Peking University and graduated with her B.S in Physical Chemistry in 1986.
 She attended the University of California, Los Angeles from 1989 to 1993, where she completed her PhD research under the supervision of Nathan S. Lewis.

 Career

 After completing her PhD, Li worked as a postdoctoral research associate at California Institute of Technology from 1994 to 1998 under the supervision of Nathan S. Lewis.
 In 1994, she began a postdoctoral research position at the University of Illinois at Urbana-Champaign under the supervision of James S. Coleman of the Semiconductor Laser Laboratory at the Nick Holonyak Jr. Micro and Nanotechnology Laboratory.
 At the time, she was the only female engineer working in the MNTL cleanrooms.

 Li was promoted to research assistant professor at UIUC in 1998, where she remained until 2001.